This Couple Exchanged Vows on the 10th Hole of the Bethesda Country Club Golf Course - Washingtonian

 Marylanders Alexi, the founding partner of a branding firm, and Robert, an IT sales professional, were set up by the bride’s best friend’s dad.
 The pair felt an immediate connection on their first date at Bourbon Steak in Georgetown, and a mere eight months later, Robert proposed in the garden at the Inn at Little Washington—and afterwards, they celebrated with dinner and champagne in the conservatory.
-Last June, the best friend’s dad officiated their ceremony on the 10th hole of the Bethesda Country Club golf course.
+Last June, Alexi’s best friend’s dad officiated their ceremony on the 10th hole of the Bethesda Country Club golf course.

 Get more Washingtonian Weddings inspo